chrisco23/21deltaengineers.com/wp-content/plugins/wicked-folders/readme.txt

 6. Pro feature: folder permissions

 == Changelog ==

+= 3.0.8 (November 13, 2024) =
+* Fix: wrong item counts when using WPML
+* Fix: folder scripts not enqueued when a block containing an ACF WYSIWYG field is displayed in Edit mode inside the block editor
+* Tweak: update tested-up-to WordPress version to 6.7

 = 3.0.7 (October 23, 2024) =
 * Fix: folders not sorted correctly after adding new folder